More Details

 1. Recycled Nylon Fabrics

-Recycled nylon is made from materials like manufacturing scraps, old fishing nets, and other discarded nylon products.
-It's a much more environmentally friendly option compared to virgin nylon, significantly cutting down on CO2 emissions.
-For instance, Formosa Plastics reports that nylon recycled from marine sources uses 15% less energy and reduces carbon emissions by 49% compared to producing new nylon from petrochemicals.
-However, the recycling process isn’t without its challenges—it's expensive and requires careful cleaning and handling to ensure the fibers maintain their quality.
+Recycled nylon is made from materials like manufacturing scraps, old fishing nets (we call it "ghost gear" in the industry), and other discarded nylon products.
+It is a much more environmentally friendly option compared to virgin nylon, significantly cutting down on CO2 emissions.
+For example, Formosa Plastics reports that nylon recycled from marine sources uses 15% less energy and reduces carbon emissions by 49% compared to producing new nylon from petrochemicals.
+However, the recycling process isn’t without its challenges... it's expensive and requires careful cleaning and handling to make sure that the fibers maintain their quality.
 Despite that, we still consider it as a more sustainable fabric.

 Where To Find Recycled Nylon Fabrics?